MicrosoftDocs/mixed-reality/mixed-reality-docs/openxr-getting-started.md

 To get started with OpenXR in an existing project, you'll include the OpenXR loader.
 The loader discovers the active OpenXR runtime on the device and provides access to the core functions and extension functions that it implements.

-You can either reference the official OpenXR NuGet package from your Visual Studio project or include the official OpenXR loader source from the Khronos GitHub repo.
-If you want to use `MSFT_preview` extensions, you can then copy in preview headers from the Mixed Reality GitHub repo.
+You can either [reference the official OpenXR NuGet package from your Visual Studio project](#reference-official-openxr-nuget-package) or [include the official OpenXR loader source from the Khronos GitHub repo](#include-official-openxr-loader-source).
+Either approach will give you access to OpenXR 1.0 core features, plus published `KHR`, `EXT` and `MSFT` extensions.
+If you then want to try out `MSFT_preview` extensions as well, you can [copy in preview OpenXR headers from the Mixed Reality GitHub repo](#using-preview-extensions).

 ### Reference official OpenXR NuGet package